bradmartin333/feed/README.md

 # Feed

-A GitLab Pages site powered by Typst, compiled to HTML using Typst 0.14's experimental HTML features.
+A GitHub Pages site powered by Typst, compiled to HTML using Typst 0.14's experimental HTML features.

 ## Getting Started

 ### Prerequisites

 - Typst 0.14 or later (with HTML feature support)
-- GitLab repository with Pages enabled
+- GitHub repository with Pages enabled

 ### Quick Start